revilowaldow/BITC/Sessions/2024/11 03 - Session 34.md

-Forest to north - Word from town of [[Abdos]] disappearances Rumors about a beast that flies over the town Townsfolk are not quite right, don;t speak or say strange things
+Forest to north - Word from town of [[Abdos]] disappearances Rumors about a beast that flies over the town Townsfolk are not quite right, don't speak or say strange things Silver Company can bring stability, whole north region has positive interactions with us Disappearances